What is dengue?

 There is no specific treatment for dengue infection.
 If you think you have dengue fever should consult your doctor immediately.
-Analgesic is given for the fever and pain and patients are you advised to take adequate rest and plenty of fluids.
-If a person has DHF, hospitalisation is frequently required in order to be adequately managed.
+Paracetamol is given for the fever and pain and patients are you advised to take adequate rest and plenty of fluids.
+If a person has warning signs, DHF or DSS, hospitalisation is frequently required in order to be adequately managed.

 What can I do to prevent dengue infection?

 There are many ways to prevent dengue infection :

 - To eliminate potential breeding sites for mosquitoes.

 - Properly dispose or discard items that collect rainwater or are used to store water eg. plastic containers, tin can buckets or used old tyres.

 - Cover and seal septic tanks, rainwater tanks or other large water storage containers

 - Empty and scour watering containers and vases at least once a week.

 - Use mosquito spray inside the house where mosquitoes are observed to congregate to kill adult mosquitoes.